savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

 - [ ] ✅ **All security warnings resolved** - Check Supabase Security Advisor
 - [ ] ✅ **SECURITY DEFINER functions work** - Test agent session creation
 - [ ] ✅ **STABLE functions work with PostgREST** - Test RPC calls
+- [ ] ✅ **VOLATILE functions work correctly** - Test data modifications
 - [ ] Vector search works with `match_documents()`
 - [ ] All authenticated users can read all documents
 - [ ] Users can only upload as themselves
 - [ ] Agent sessions create/terminate properly
 - [ ] No "Function Search Path Mutable" warnings
+- [ ] No "UPDATE is not allowed in a non-volatile function" errors
 - [ ] Embedding jobs track properly
 - [ ] Performance is acceptable with indexes

 ### **Security Verification**
 - [ ] RLS policies prevent unauthorized access
 - [ ] Functions have fixed search paths and SECURITY DEFINER
+- [ ] Functions have correct volatility classifications
 - [ ] Extensions are properly scoped
 - [ ] No SQL injection vulnerabilities
 - [ ] **CRITICAL**: No orphaned functions with security issues